Sleep Hygiene: 6 Healthy Habits for a Better Night’s Rest

 Even a couple of drinks can fragment your sleep and result in you spending less time in Rapid Eye Movement (REM) sleep.
 It also increases the number of awakenings during the night.
 This leads to you to waking up in the morning feeling less refreshed.

 It is best to avoid drinking alcohol close to bed, to allow it time to be metabolised by your body.
 It takes about 1 hour for your body to process one unit of alcohol.
+It is also helpful to stay hydrated, alternating between alcoholic drinks and water.

 Everyone processes alcohol differently though, so be aware of how it affects you as an individual.
 Some studies have shown that your sleep can be disrupted even when alcohol is consumed six hours before bedtime.